n0rt0nthec4t/homebridge-nest-accfactory/README.md

 7. In the Headers tab, under General, copy the entire Request URL (beginning with https://accounts.google.com).
 This is your "Issue Token" which can be entered into the plugin-configuration within Homebridge.
 8. In the 'Filter' box, enter oauth2/iframe
 9. Several network calls will appear in the Dev Tools window.
 Click on the last iframe call.
 10. In the Headers tab, under Request Headers, copy the entire cookie (include the whole string which is several lines long and has many field/value pairs - do not include the cookie: name).
-This is your "Cookie" which can be entered into the plugin configuration within Homebridge.
+This is your "Cookie" which can be entered into the plugin-configuration within Homebridge.

 **Do not log out of home.nest.com, as this will invalidate your credentials.
 Just close the browser tab**